LynnLox/teddy-Bear/README.md

 # teddy-Bear
-using JOGL concepts to render a 3D bear rotating in space ensure you are using JDK 10 compiler for this project
+using JOGL concepts to render a 3D bear rotating in space

+# Apache NetBeans IDE 12.6
+ensure you are using JDK 10 compiler for this project.
+Took a lot of time to configure this.

 # jar Files
 on creating a new Java Project on netbeans, right-click on libraries and click "Add JAR/Folder"